avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 ```

 For chains with the precompile activated, `setFeeConfig` can be used to dynamically change each of the values in the fee configuration.
 Importantly, any updates made via calls to `setFeeConfig` or mode toggle functions in a transaction will take effect only as of _settlement_ of the transaction, not as of _acceptance_ or _execution_ (for transaction life cycles/status, refer to ACP-194 [here](https://github.com/avalanche-foundation/ACPs/tree/61d2a2a/ACPs/194-streaming-asynchronous-execution#description)).
 This ensures that all nodes apply the same worst-case bounds validation on transactions being accepted into the queue, since the worst-case bounds are affected by changes to the fee configuration.

+#### Static Pricing Mode

+When static pricing is enabled (via `enableStaticPricing()` or `staticPricing: true` in `initialFeeConfig`), the gas price is always equal to `minGasPrice`.
+The ACP-176 dynamic fee mechanism is bypassed and there is no exponential price adjustment.
+The `timeToDouble` value is stored but inactive.

+#### Validator Target Gas Mode

+When validator target gas is enabled (via `enableValidatorTargetGas()` or `validatorTargetGas: true` in `initialFeeConfig`), validators control the gas target dynamically as described in [Dynamic Gas Target Via Validator Preference](#dynamic-gas-target-via-validator-preference).
+While validator target gas is enabled, calling `setFeeConfig` updates the stored `targetGas` value but has no effect on block building.

+**Toggling behavior:**

+- **Enabling** (`enableValidatorTargetGas()`): Validators begin adjusting `targetExcess` from the parent block's current value.
+Since ACP-176's bounded update mechanism limits changes to roughly $\frac{1}{1024}$ of the current value per block, the transition is always gradual.
+No parameter is needed because the parent block's `targetExcess` (which was set by the precompile) provides an unambiguous starting point.
+- **Disabling** (`disableValidatorTargetGas(uint256 targetGas)`): The provided `targetGas` value is stored and immediately becomes authoritative for block building.
+The `targetGas` parameter is required because validators may have drifted the effective gas target far from the precompile's previously stored value, and using a stale stored value could cause a dangerous sudden jump in gas capacity.
+The caller should check the current effective gas target (from block headers or RPC) and provide an appropriate value.

 #### Initial Fee Configuration